project-moirai/crime-prediction/README.md

 ## Quickstart

-1. Clone this repository `git clone https://github.com/project-moirai/crime-prediction.git`
+1. Clone this repository `git clone https://github.com/project-moirai/crime-prediction.git`.
 2. Switch to the cloned directory and open `index.html` in a browser.
 Ensure you can navigate through the map and set filters.
 3. Switch directory to `/experiments` and open file `train.py` in an editor, take a look at what is happening in the training script.
-4. Make sure you have Python installed and run `pip install -r requirements.txt`
+4. Make sure you have Python installed, create a new virtual environment `python -m venv .venv` and activate it (Linux: `source .venv/bin/activate`).
+5. Install dependencies with `pip install -r v-xgboost/requirements.txt`.
-5. Run `python v-xgboost/train.py` to train the models.
+6. Run `python v-xgboost/train.py` to train the models.
-6. Run e.g. `python v-xgboost/predict.py 12-01 12:00 46 5.5` to get a prediction, if and which crime might happen at a certain time and location.
+7. Run e.g. `python v-xgboost/predict.py 12-01 12:00 46 5.5` to get a prediction, if and which crime might happen at a certain time and location.

 ## Data format